Oticon Hearing Aids Pricing and Value

 BrainHearing

-Every Oticon hearing aid is equipped with this innovative technology.
-Designed to provide support not only in the ears but also in the brain, users experience less fatigue.
+Every Oticon hearing aid, at all price points, is equipped with this innovative technology.
+Hearing aids equipped with BrainHearing technology give the brain access to every sound around you, while simultaneously enabling the brain to choose which sounds to notice and which to ignore.
 Precise sound is delivered through the hearing aid, so your brain spends less energy deciphering noise.
-This technology works very well for those with mild to moderate hearing loss.
-Those with more severe losses may need additional technologies, such as remote microphones, to hear well in noise.
+The technology works very well for those with mild to moderate hearing loss.
+Those with more severe loss, however, may need additional technologies, such as remote microphones, to hear well in noise.

 OpenSound Navigator

-Allowing the brain to decide where to focus sound, OpenSound Navigator allows you to hear a full landscape of sound.
-So, on a busy street, you’ll hear the cars, your footsteps, and the person’s voice you’re walking next to, but their voice will be the most amplified.
-This upgraded feature is available on the Oticon Opn S, Oticon Xceed, and Oticon Opn.
+OpenSound Navigator allows you to hear a full landscape of sound.
+On a busy street, for example, you’ll hear the cars, your footsteps and the voice of the person you’re walking with, but the speaker’s voice will be the most amplified.

 Did You Know?